-During February 2022, the Company received \$1,900 (US\$1,500) pursuant to the issuance of a (x) convertible debenture which bears interest at the rate of 5%, is convertible at US\$0.83 per share and matures October 31, 2024.
+- (ix) During February 2022, the Company received \$1,900 (US\$1,500) pursuant to the issuance of a convertible debenture which bears interest at the rate of 5%, is convertible at US\$0.83 per share and matures October 31, 2024.
 As the convertible debenture is denominated in USD, the instrument contains an embedded derivative liability.
 As a result, the Company allocated \$1,830 to the liability component and \$70 to the derivative liability on issuance.
 The embedded derivative liability, on issuance, was valued using the Black-Scholes Option Pricing Model assuming an expected life of 2.74 years, expected dividend yield of 0%, a risk-free interest rate of 1.29% and an expected volatility of 66.86%.
 The total liability (principal and embedded derivative) is capped at the face value of the instruments that were issued.
-The embedded derivative liability, as at March 31, 2022, was valued using the Black-Scholes Option Pricing Model assuming an expected life of 2.59 years, expected dividend yield of 0%, a risk-free interest rate of 2.27% and an expected volatility of 64.63%.
+The embedded derivative liability, as at December 31, 2022, was valued using the Black-Scholes Option Pricing Model assuming an expected life of 1.84 years, expected dividend yield of 0%, a risk-free interest rate of 4.06% and an expected volatility of 63.5%.
 The total liability (principal and embedded derivative) is capped at the face value of the instruments that were issued.
-Accordingly, the Company recognized a loss on valuation of the derivative liability in the amount of \$0.34 for the three months ended March 31, 2022.
+Accordingly, the Company recognized a gain on valuation of the derivative liability in the amount of \$45 for the year ended December 31, 2022. - (x) During June 2022, the Company received \$1,288 (US\$1,000) pursuant to the issuance of a convertible debenture which bears interest at the rate of 7%, is convertible at US\$0.84 per share and matures June 7, 2025.
+As the convertible debenture is denominated in USD, the instrument contains an embedded derivative liability.
+As a result, the Company allocated \$1,251 to the liability component and \$37 to the derivative liability on issuance.
+The embedded derivative liability, on issuance, was valued using the Black-Scholes Option Pricing Model assuming an expected life of 3.0 years, expected dividend yield of 0%, a risk-free interest rate of 3.04% and an expected volatility of 63.92%.
+The total liability (principal and embedded derivative liability, as at December 31, 2022, was valued using the Black-Scholes Option Pricing Model assuming an expected life of 2.46 years, expected dividend yield of 0%, a risk-free interest rate of 4.06% and an expected volatility of 63.5%.
+The total liability (principal and embedded derivative) is capped at the face value of the instruments that were issued.
+Accordingly, the Company recognized a gain on valuation of the derivative liability in the amount of \$16 for the year ended December 31, 2022.